livechat/livechat-public-docs/README.md

 In order to test your work before merging to master, **Netlify** provides **Deploy Preview**.
 When raising a PR, GitHub will provide **Netlify** notifications with the **Deploy Preview** url that can be found in the checks section.

+## Versioning

+Every change automatically updates the documentation version.
+Versions are built based on commit messages, so adherence to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) is required.

 ## How to contribute

 All contribution's welcome!
 [Read how to do it.](./CONTRIBUTING.md)